Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/README.md

 #### Get external API version

-Get the version of the external API used by Clef.
+Get the version of the external API used by Cryptomines-Clef.

 #### Arguments